-Midland Police District (Figure 2) is the define catchment of the study, consisting of three local government areas: City of

-Swan, City of Kalamunda, and the Shire of Mundaring.
+Midland Police District is the define catchment of the study, consisting of three local government areas: City of Swan, City of Kalamunda, and the Shire of Mundaring.
 Mean monthly temperature data for the study were extracted from the Bureau of Meteorology (2022), with Perth Airport Station Number 9021 being the closest weather station.
 Crime statistics from the WA Police archives were extracted from the Western Australian Police (2021).
 They cover records of offences that are known to Midland Police within the relevant periods, excluding incidents categorised as no criminal offence, offence substituted, false report, mistakenly reported, or entered in error.
-Monthly crime statistics were taken from January 2007 - December 2020 (data for the study including the year 2020 was treated with caution because of COVID-19 pandemic and the social restrictions that came about in controlling it).
+Monthly crime statistics were taken from January 2007 - December 2019.
+Because of COVID-19 pandemic and the social restrictions that came about in controlling it, data for the study were not considered for 2020 and beyond.